 Training programs should be tailored to the specific nature of each individual workplace and the educational levels of the employees.
-Chemical-specific training information may relate to an entire class of hazardous chemicals when it is appropriate and related to the job.
-Chemical-specific training should explain the following:
+Chemical Specific training information may relate to an entire class of hazardous chemicals when it is appropriate and related to the job.
+Chemical Specific training should explain the following per O.C.G.A Title 45-22 sections 1-12

-- The requirements of the Right to Know Act; - The location and content of the UGA Right to Know Plan; - The right of the employee's physician to receive hazardous chemical information; - The identification of hazardous chemicals present in workplace operations; - Physical hazards and health effects of the chemicals; - Methods and observations used to determine the presence or release of the chemicals in the work area, e.g., air sampling, spot check monitoring, continuous monitoring, or methods of visual or olfactory detection; - How to lessen or prevent exposure to these chemicals by proper work practices and the use of personal protective equipment; - Labeling systems, SDS, and how employees can obtain and use appropriate hazard information; and - Emergency procedures to be followed in the event of exposure, spill, fire or disposal.
+- The requirements of the Right to Know Act; - The location and content of the UGA Right to Know Plan; - The right of the employee's physician to receive hazardous chemical information; - The identification of hazardous chemicals present in workplace operations; - Physical hazards and health effects of the chemicals; - Methods and observations used to determine the presence or release of the chemicals in the work area, e.g., air sampling, spot check monitoring, continuous monitoring, or methods of visual or olfactory detection; - How to lessen or prevent exposure to these chemicals by proper work practices and the use of personal protective equipment;

+- Labeling requirements, SDS, and how employees can obtain and use appropriate hazard information; and - Emergency procedures to be followed in the event of exposure, spill, fire or disposal.